-Making consistent additional payments toward the loan principal will yield big returns.
-Borrowers use different methods to accomplish this goal.
-For many people,Perhaps the simplest way to organize this process is to make 1 additional payment a year.
-But many folks can't afford this huge extra expense, so splitting one extra payment into 12 extra monthly payments works as well.
-Finally, you can commit to paying half of your mortgage payment every two weeks.
-These options differ slightly in reducing the final payback amount and shortening payback length, but each will significantly reduce the duration of your mortgage and lower the total interest you will pay over the duration of the loan.
+Paying consistent additional payments on the loan principal can yield singificant returns.
+Borrowers accomplish this goal in a few different ways.
+Paying 1 extra full payment one time every year is perhaps the simplest to keep track of.
+But some people will not be able to pull off such a large extra expense, so splitting a single additional payment into twelve additional monthly payments is a great option too.
+Another very popular option is to pay half of your payment every two weeks.
+The result is you will make one additional monthly payment every year.
+These options differ a little in reducing the final payback amount and reducing payback length, but they will all significantly shorten the length of your mortgage and lower the total interest you will pay over the duration of the loan.

 Lump Sum Extra Payment

 America's Money Source can walk you America's Money Source can answer questions about these interest savings and many others.
-Call us at (407) 898-7559.
+Give us a call at 4078987559.